On this page

-As the entire sports community has been forced to make difficult decisions in response to the coronavirus pandemic, student-athletes and coaches alike have been left wondering exactly what these changes mean for the future of college athletic recruiting.
+The entire sports community has been impacted by the coronavirus pandemic, leaving student-athletes and coaches wondering exactly what these changes mean for the future of college athletic recruiting.

 If you have any questions about your path to college recruiting, please email email@example.com.

-It’s a confusing and challenging time to be a student-athlete, especially for those who have dreams of competing at the college level.
-Official recruiting visits, tournaments and college camps remain on a long list of cancellations and postponements.
+It has been a confusing and challenging time to be a student-athlete, especially for those with dreams of competing at the college level.
+After a long list of cancellations and postponements of official recruiting visits, tournaments and college camps, recruits found themselves in uncharted territory.

 In late July 2020, NCSA asked 380+ college coaches across various sports at the D1, D2, D3, NAIA and junior college levels for insight into the impact of the COVID-19 pandemic on college recruiting.
 Coaches weighed in on topics such as program funding, recruiting timelines, eligibility and more.